 Public Safety Group

-The Public Safety working group is made up of professionals from criminal justice and health backgrounds, including state health agencies, criminal justice reform organizations, local groups focused on the problems of their community, recovery housing and others.
+The Public Safety working group consists of professionals from criminal justice and health backgrounds, including state health agencies, criminal justice reform organizations, local groups focused on substance use disorder problems in their communities, recovery housing and others.

-Additionally, the Legislation working group is developing federal legislation that requires all federal re-entry programs to include consideration of substance use disorder issues and promote assertive linkages to recovery community resources.
+The forums are first steps toward the long-term goal of having the Legislation working group lead the way in developing federal legislation that requires all federal re-entry programs to include consideration of substance use disorder issues and promote assertive linkages to recovery community resources.
+Members of the group come from a broad range of Action Network partners, including recovery support groups, housing organizations, advocacy organizations, and many others.

 Addiction Education Group

-The Addiction Education Group is made up of medical professionals and researchers from across the country.
-The group is developing strategies to advocate and track the expansion of medical schools, nursing schools, and pharmacy schools with curricula focused on understanding, identifying, and treating addiction.
+The Addiction Education working group is made up of medical professionals and researchers from across the country.
+The group is developing strategies to advocate and track the expansion of curricula focused on understanding, identifying, and treating addiction within medical schools, nursing schools, and pharmacy schools.

 Community Convening Guide Development Group

-A working group of prevention professionals has been tasked with developing a Community Convening Guide in order to spread the awareness and adoption of screening, brief intervention, and referral to treatment protocols into new settings such as primary care/pediatricians, educational institutions, and community-based health clinics.
+A working group of prevention professionals has developed a Community Convening Guide to spread awareness about adopting screening, brief intervention, and referral to treatment (SBIRT) protocols into new settings like primary care/pediatricians, educational institutions, and community-based health clinics.
+Download the Community Convening Guide here.

 Multiple Pathways To Recovery Group

-The Multiple Pathways group will produce a brief informational guide that will outline the many different pathways individuals and their families have towards finding and sustaining long-term recovery from addition.
-The group hopes to provide clarity to the general public about the varieties of experience for the more than 23 million Americans living in recovery from alcohol and other drugs.
+The Multiple Pathways group will produce a brief informational guide that outlines the many different pathways individuals and their families have towards finding and sustaining long-term recovery from addition.
+The group hopes to provide clarity for the public to better understand the varieties of experiences for the more than 23 million Americans living in recovery from alcohol and other drugs.

 The working group consists of individuals with diverse experience and expertise in various pathways to recovery.
 The guide will include a basic outline of the general philosophies, membership size, and organizing practices of each individual pathway, a means by which to contact the appropriate organizations associated with each one, as well as personal testimonials of individuals who have found recovery in various pathways.